-The requirements: achieving at least a lower second degree classification and passing the final year empirical project.
+\requirements: minimum of a lower 2nd Class degree and have passed the final year empirical project.

 12. Professional Advisory Group

 The psychology professional advisory group consists of graduates from the suite of psychology programmes and professionals.
 They meet twice a year to discuss the programmes and community of practice around the psychology suite of programmes.